sassoftware/viya4-monitoring-kubernetes/ARTIFACT_INVENTORY.md

 ## Table 1.
 Container Images

-This table provides the fully qualified container-image names required for the air-gapped configuration.
+This table provides the fully qualified container-image names for the components of SAS Viya Monitoring for Kubernetes.
-These names use the following format:
+These names use the following format: registry/repository/image_name:version

-registry/repository/image_name:version

 | Subsystem| Component | Fully Qualified Container-Image Name (registry/repository/image_name:version)|